 In recent days, four key developments have clicked in to edge Iran and Israel much closer to a military denouement with profound consequences for American oil that the nation is not prepared to meet.
+What has happened?

 First, Iran has proven it can successfully launch a satellite into outer space as it did on February 2.
 Teheran claimed, to the incredulity of Western governments, that the satellite was to monitor earthquakes and enhance communications.
 Few believe that, especially since America's own space program continuously launches unpublished military satellite missions.
 Teheran plans three more satellites this year, creating an easily weaponized space net that worries American military planners.